zeeshi2k1/Cabin-in-Woods_Experience-Website/README.md

-Here's a sample GitHub README documentation for your HTML and JavaScript project:

----

 # Cabin in Woods

 **Cabin in Woods** is an immersive, visually stunning web project designed to evoke suspense and mystery.
 This project uses HTML, CSS, and JavaScript to create an engaging experience with dynamic animations and interactive elements.